 Leave it to me to make the simplest pasta, complicated.
 Enter: Cacio e Pepe Ravioli.

 Cacio e Pepe Ravioli

-Each element of the dish – the ravioli and the sauce – has the components of cacio e Pepe.
+Each element of cacio e Pepe ravioli – the pasta and the sauce – has the components of cacio e pepe.
 The filling is a mix of whole-milk ricotta, lots of pecorino cheese, some parmesan and tons of black pepper.
 An egg is used to bind the mixture together and of course, there’s also plenty of salt to season everything.
 Once the pillows of pasta are formed, they’re cooked in a bath of salted, boiling water.

 While that’s happening, the sauce quickly comes together with plenty of butter and freshly cracked pepper.
 A little bit of pasta water is added in, along with the cooked ravioli and everything is tossed with more freshly grated pecorino and parmesan cheese.

 Can I make this in advance?

 Yes!
 You can make the ravioli and then freeze them before cooking.
 Spread them out on a baking sheet lined with parchment paper, make sure they aren’t touching.
 Place in the freezer until frozen solid, about one hour.
 Transfer to a freezer ziplock bag.

 When you’re ready to cook, pull out the ravioli and cook as instructed.
 They may need 1-2 minutes longer since they are frozen.
 Prepare as instructed.